 - Denistone East Bowling Club Site Future Uses Have Your Say Page on Council's website including Information on Consultation Opportunities, Frequently Asked Questions, links to relevant reports, link to the online survey, and form to submit written submissions.
-Frequently Asked Questions are available at Appendix 1. - Letter to stakeholders who had shown an interest previously in the future use of the site - Door knocking 55 houses neighbouring the bowling club site - Letter box drop of flyer to all households within 1km of the site (3,660 houses) (see Appendix 2)
+See Appendix 1 for Stage 1 FAQs, and Appendix 2 for Stage 2 FAQs. - Letter to stakeholders who had shown an interest previously in the future use of the site.

-- Advertisement in the City News column of the local paper (see Appendix 3), and - A0 sized posters onsite promoting consultation opportunities.
+- Door knocking 55 houses neighbouring the bowling club site. - Letter box drop of flyer to all households within 1km of the site (3,660 houses).
+See Appendix 3 for Stage 1 and Stage 2 flyers. - Advertisement in the City News column of the local paper.
+See Appendix 4 for Stage 1 and Stage 2 Advertisements, and - A0 sized posters onsite promoting consultation opportunities.
+See Appendix 5 for Stage 1 and Stage 2 posters onsite.